deltachat/deltachat-pages/_posts/2019-03-14-oauth2release.md

 ## Better provider configuration, message size, sharing of files

-We fixed issues with several providers, among them the cuban "Nauta.cu".
-If you didn't know, Delta Chat had quite some uptake with Cuban users as any traffic that leaves the island is expensive while using the "cuban intranet" mail server is relatively affordable with mobile data plans.
+We fixed issues with several providers, among them the Cuban "Nauta.cu".
+If you didn't know, Delta Chat had quite some uptake with Cuban users as any traffic that leaves the island is expensive while using the "Cuban intranet" mail server is relatively affordable with mobile data plans.
 Whatsapp is practically not available there -- a not so uncommon reality that large parts of the western world experienced during #facebookdown a few days ago.